Remind me about CPD

 When planning and recording your CPD, remember the acronym TWAVES.

-The IET offers a wide variety of products and services to support members’ CPD activities, many of which are free or discounted to members.
+The IET offers a wide variety of products and services to support members’ CPD activities.
 However, content from any source is equally acceptable.

 What are the benefits of CPD?